semaphore-protocol/semaphore/.github/ISSUE_TEMPLATE/---feature.md

 ---
 name: "\U0001F680 Feature"
 about: Suggest an idea for Semaphore
-title: ''
+title: ""
-labels: 'feature :rocket:'
+labels: "feature :rocket:"
-assignees: ''
+assignees: ""
 ---

 **Is your feature request related to a problem?
 Please describe.**